ESG and Waste Management: Meeting Environmental Compliance Goals

 Under the GHG Protocol, waste generated in operations falls under Scope 3 Category 5 (Waste Generated in Operations).
 For many manufacturers, this category represents 5–15% of total Scope 3 emissions — a material chunk that auditors and rating agencies scrutinize.

-The emissions calculation depends entirely on disposal method:
+And the emissions calculation depends entirely on disposal method:

 - Landfill — Highest emissions factor.
 Organic waste generates methane (CH₄) with a 20-year global warming potential 80x that of CO₂.
 EPA's WARM model assigns 0.52 metric tonnes CO₂e per short ton of mixed MSW landfilled